YAMASAKI Makoto

 -

-Akita University Abolished organization Dept. of Earth Resource Science Associate Professor
+Akita University Faculty of International Resource Sciences Department of International Resource Sciences Dept. of Earth Resource Science Associate Professor

 Research Areas 【 display / non-display